German spring offensive: Operation Michael

 The German armies involved were—from north to south—the Seventeenth Army under Otto von Below, the Second Army under Georg von der Marwitz and the Eighteenth Army under Oskar von Hutier, with a Corps (Gruppe Gayl) from the Seventh Army supporting Hutier's attack.
 Although the British had learned the approximate time and location of the offensive, the weight of the attack and of the preliminary bombardment was an unpleasant surprise.
 The Germans were also fortunate in that the morning of the attack was foggy, allowing the stormtroopers leading the attack to penetrate deep into the British positions undetected.

 By the end of the first day, the British had lost 7,512 dead and 10,000 wounded and the Germans had broken through at several points on the front of the British Fifth Army.
 After two days the Fifth Army was in full retreat.
 As they fell back, many of the isolated "redoubts" were left to be surrounded and overwhelmed by the following German infantry.
 The right wing of Third Army became separated from the retreating Fifth Army, and also retreated to avoid being outflanked.

 Ludendorff failed to follow the correct stormtrooper tactics, as described above.
-His lack of a coherent strategy to accompany the new tactics was expressed in a remark to one of his Army Group commanders, Rupprecht, Crown Prince of Bavaria, in which he stated, "We chop a hole.
+His lack of a coherent strategy to accompany the new tactics was expressed in a remark to Rupprecht, Crown Prince of Bavaria—commander of one of his Army Groups—in which he stated, "We chop a hole.
 The rest follows."
 Ludendorff's dilemma was that the most important parts of the Allied line were also the most strongly held.
 Much of the German advance was achieved where it was not strategically significant.
 Because of this, Ludendorff continually exhausted his forces by attacking strongly entrenched British units.
 At Arras on 28 March, he launched a hastily prepared attack (Operation Mars) against the left wing of the British Third Army, to try to widen the breach in the Allied lines.
 In this sector, the British defences in depth were complete and fully manned, some of the opening German bombardment hit only empty positions and there was no fog to give cover to the attacking stormtroopers.
 After a day, the Germans had achieved only minor gains and had suffered heavy casualties.
 Operation Mars was immediately cancelled.